The cynicism of racial politics knows almost no limit

-Page 2 of 2 - When the Montgomery Improvement Association was formed to deal with racist issues in the city a young minister named Martin Luther King, Jr. was chosen to lead the group.
+When the Montgomery Improvement Association was formed to deal with racist issues in the city a young minister named Martin Luther King, Jr. was chosen to lead the group.

 She was a seamstress.
 If more whites had found another way home that evening, she might never have crossed over to become a political activist.